DeAndre Yedlin: Seattle Sounders FC

 On January 11, 2013, after two seasons with Akron, Yedlin signed with Seattle Sounders FC as the club's first homegrown player.

 He made his debut on March 2 in a 1–0 home defeat to the Montreal Impact.
 Yedlin was named to the MLS Team of the Week for his performance, becoming the first rookie to earn the honor in his professional debut.
 On March 12, Yedlin shined and scored his first professional goal for the club in a 3–1 win against Tigres in the second leg of the Sounders 3–2 CONCACAF Champions League quarterfinal aggregate victory.

 On July 15, Yedlin was named to the MLS All-Star team for their match against Roma on July 31, making him the first rookie to be named to the All-Star team since 2005 when Michael Parkhurst was selected during his rookie season.
 Yedlin was ranked 3rd among MLS players under the age of 24 in 2013, according to MLSSoccer.com.

 Yedlin scored his first professional league goal in a 1–1 draw with the Colorado Rapids on July 20, 2013.
-Yedlin was again named to the MLS All-Star team in 2014, starting in a 2-1 victory against FC Bayern Munich.
+Yedlin was again named to the MLS All-Star team in 2014, starting in a 2–1 victory against FC Bayern Munich.

 Tottenham Hotspur

-After success for club and breaking out at the 2014 FIFA World Cup, it was announced on August 13, 2014 that Yedlin had been transferred to Premier League club Tottenham Hotspur, signing a four-year contract with the club.
+After success for club and breaking out at the 2014 FIFA World Cup, it was announced on August 13, 2014, that Yedlin had been transferred to Premier League club Tottenham Hotspur, signing a four-year contract with the club.
 Other European clubs, including A.S.
 Roma, were interested.
 Yedlin remained with Seattle before joining Tottenham in January 2015.
 Yedlin would celebrate New Year's at Harry Kane's home.
 He trained with Tottenham for the first time on January 7, 2015.
 He made his first appearance for the under-21 team on January 9, 2015.
 Yedlin made his Premier League debut on April 11, 2015, in a loss to Aston Villa.

 Loan to Sunderland

 On September 1, 2015, Sunderland acquired Yedlin on a year-long loan.
-On September 22, Yedlin made his Sunderland debut in a League Cup match, playing the full 90 minutes and notching an assist for the Black Cats only goal in a 4–1 loss to Manchester City.
+On September 22, Yedlin made his Sunderland debut in a League Cup match, playing the full 90 minutes and notching an assist for Sunderland's only goal in a 4–1 loss to Manchester City.
 On October 3, 2015, Yedlin started his first Premier League game against West Ham United.